If the first few months of 2021 have taught us anything, it’s that uncertain times call for quick pivots to sales and marketing plans.

 14. Gamification is making online shopping more fun.

 For some, shopping online can lack the interactive experience of shopping at brick-and-mortar locations.
 Gamification injects fun into online shopping by motivating customers to behave in a certain manner in exchange for additional benefits.
 Three common gamification methods include promotional contests, spin-to-win opportunities, and tiered VIP loyalty programs.

 A chatbot is a computer program that simulates a human conversation.
 It instantly communicates with customers and can resolve their challenges among multiple platforms 24/7.

 Chatbots use artificial intelligence to infer customers’ preferences and create a personalized online shopping experience.
 It’s no wonder that this medium has grown in popularity — and will continue to grow.
 Business Insider reports that by 2024, consumer retail spend via chatbots will increase to $142 billion USD.

 16. Voice search is growing in popularity.

 Mobile users and owners of devices such as the Amazon Echo or similar technology are increasingly comfortable with speaking their queries.
-In 2020, 50 percent of all internet searcheswill be done using voice search and voice shopping is predicted to grow to $40 billion in 2022.
+Nearly one-third of Internet users have used voice search to either shop or look up information about a product, while voice shopping is predicted to grow to $40 billion in 2022.

-Successful voice search strategies for eCommerce retailers include solid SEO, building brand affinity with informational skills and actions, product-feature and review videos, and staying focused on delivering a superior customer experience.
+Successful voice search strategies for eCommerce retailers include implementing a solid SEO strategy, building brand affinity with informational skills and actions, including product-feature and review videos, and staying focused on delivering a superior customer experience.

-Your toughest competitors are inevitably planning to implement some of these eCommerce trends to gain an advantage in 2020 and beyond.
-Which ones do you intend to act upon in order to become a dominant eCommerce player?
+Your toughest competitors are inevitably planning to implement some of these eCommerce trends to gain an advantage this year and beyond.
+Which ones do you intend to act upon to become a dominant eCommerce brand?